Update (Fall 2022): Professor Klotz is teaching the Fall 2022 Political Science Internship Seminar.

 Who may participate?

 The internship program is for students in good academic standing who demonstrate interest and ability to profit from such an educational experience.
-You do not have to be a Political Science major to apply, but we are looking for four qualities in our applicants: a willingness to deal with the public, a capacity for solving problems, an ability to write clearly, and a sense of responsibility.
+Interns should have a willingness to deal with the public, a capacity for solving problems, an ability to write clearly, and a sense of responsibility.

 How many credits will I earn and how do they count towards my degree?